Rami-Si7/my-version/README.md

 - 7 hours

 ## 6/12/2024:
 - Before trying to implement more efficient appraoch of block deletion, i wanted to check if evertying worked perfectly.
-I noticed that when i delete a block which lays at the boundry of the chunk, the face that connect the neighbouring chunk are still invisible but it shouldn't  be, so i had to regenrate mesh for all the neighbouring chunks to make all the invisible faces visible. for example (if the block's x position at the boundry (0 or chunksize - 1) i should regenerate mesh for the chunks that contain those blocks that theri x position is on x= -1 and chunksize)
+I noticed that when i delete a block which lays at the boundry of the chunk, the face that connect the neighbouring chunk are still invisible but it shouldn't  be, so i had to regenrate mesh for all the neighbouring chunks to make all the invisible faces visible. for example (if the block's x position at the boundry (0 or chunksize - 1) i should regenerate mesh for the chunks that contain those blocks that theri x position is on x = -1 or chunksize)
 - regarding the efficient approach i tried multiple ways but i keep failing on how I can regenerating only the 7 needed blocks, i keep finding solutuon that their approach is based on regenrating the chunk whole mesh.
 (I will be glad for an assistance :))
 - So i went and did the place block feature which is really much easier than break block. i used raycast.GetCollisionNormal to know where eaxcyly i want to place the block, but otherwise it was straightforward.